PERSONAL FINANCE |

 DESCRIPTION

-Students begin by reading a record of their weekly gross and take-home pay.
-They use this to estimate their monthly income.
-Students then review their outstanding bills for the month and add them up to determine their monthly fixed expenses.
-They also calculate expected food and transportation costs for a month.
-From this, they determine if they have a monthly surplus or deficit.
-Students then experience an injury that results in a large medical bill.
-Finally, students open a savings account and save to build up an emergency fund.
+Students will begin by reviewing the records of their weekly gross and take-home pay to estimate their monthly income.
+Then, students will assess outstanding bills for the month and total them to calculate their monthly fixed expenses.
+Students will also calculate expected food and transportation costs for each month.
+Using these calculations, students will determine whether they have a monthly surplus or deficit.
+Students will consider a scenario in which a large medical bill results after an injury is sustained.
+Finally, students will open a bank account and save money to build up an emergency fund.

 LEARNING OBJECTIVES

-• Students will be able to estimate monthly income and expenses based on their pay stubs and their bills.
+- Students will be able to estimate monthly income and expenses based on the totals of their pay stubs and bills.

-• Students will be able to determine whether they expect a surplus or deficit in their budget.
+- Students will be able to calculate a budget surplus or deficit.

-• Students will be able to read a bank statement to determine their actual income and spending and to compare that to their budget.
+- Students will be able to read a bank statement to determine their actual income and spending, comparing this to budgeted amounts.

-• Students recognize the importance of saving money for an emergency fund.
+- Students will appreciate the importance of saving money in an emergency fund.

 TIME